MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-custom-functions.md

 [!code-javascript[cross-path](~/../BotBuilder-Samples/samples/javascript_nodejs/language-generation/20.custom-functions/bot.js?range=16)]

 Now you can parse the files in `lgFilePath` and load your LG templates.
+By default this uses `Expression.functions`, which includes your custom function:

 [!code-javascript[load-templates](~/../BotBuilder-Samples/samples/javascript_nodejs/language-generation/20.custom-functions/bot.js?range=33)]

-By default [`Templates.parsefile()`](https://docs.microsoft.com/dotnet/api/microsoft.bot.builder.languagegeneration.templates.parsefile) uses `Expression.functions`, which includes the custom function you added earlier.

 Your templates are now loaded and you can reference them by name in your bot.
 In this sample, the result of evaluating `sqrtReadBack` is used as the `replyText` sent to the user.